NBC10 Boston: Launch

-On November 1, 2016, NBCUniversal officially announced that it would broadcast its NBC Boston on WBTS-LD and a subchannel of WNEU, as well as details surrounding the station's launch programming and news department.
+On November 1, 2016, NBCUniversal officially announced that it would broadcast NBC Boston on WBTS-LD and a subchannel of WNEU, as well as details surrounding the station's launch programming and news department.
 General manager Mike St. Peter pointed out that, although the two stations combined would not have the same over-the-air coverage as WHDH, 97% of viewers in the Boston market were pay television subscribers, and NBC would "continue to look for how we can improve over-the-air service".
 On November 10, the stations launched a transitional programming service branded as Countdown NBC Boston.
 Designed to promote the switch and assist viewers in locating NBC Boston's over-the-air channels, the service featured NBC Boston's future syndicated programming, programs from Cozi TV, and newscasts from NECN.
 The NBC Boston website and social media outlets were also launched at this time.
 To further improve coverage, on December 12, NBC announced that it had leased a subchannel on WMFP in Lawrence.

 The NBC affiliation switch in Boston also affected many cable systems in Atlantic Canada, which use Boston-market TV stations to provide the major U.S. networks.
 The Canadian Radio-television and Telecommunications Commission (CRTC) received an application from Bell Canada to distribute WBTS in November 2016; the request was approved by the CRTC on December 20, 2016, and on January 1, 2017, NBC Boston replaced WHDH on a variety of cable and satellite systems in the region.